 J.D., University of Washington, School of Law; B.S., Texas Christian University

 Megan practiced labor and employment law in Chicago before moving her practice to Oregon.
 While there, she was selected as one of the Illinois Rising Stars in Employment Litigation by Super Lawyers in 2012 and 2013.
+Since moving to Oregon, she has been selected as an Oregon Super Lawyers Rising Star in 2015 and 2016.
 Her experience includes defending employers before state and federal courts and administrative agencies in all types of individual employee and class action labor and employment litigation, including discrimination, harassment, wrongful and retaliatory discharges and wage and hour issues.
 She also provides practical advice and training to employers on all types of employee-related issues, including Family and Medical Leave Act and Americans with Disabilities Act compliance; effecting discipline and discharge; conducting harassment and workplace investigations; reviewing employment contracts; policy and handbook development and administration; and state and federal employment laws.

 J. Chris Duckworth

 J.D., Lewis & Clark Law School, 2013; B.S., Natural Resources Management, Colorado State University, 2003